wighawag/purple-warlock/README.md

 npm run shell:start
 ```

+This will run each processes in their own terminal window/tap.
+Note that you might need confiugration based on your system.

+On linux it uses `xterm` by default (so you need that installed).

+On windows it use `cmd.exe` by default.

+If you need some other terminal to execute the separate processes, you can configure it in `.newsh.json`.

-It will bring 5 shells up
+This command will bring 5 shells up

 1. docker-compose: running the ethereum node, ipfs node and subgraph node.
-1. common-lib: watching for changes and recompiling to js.
+2. common-lib: watching for changes and recompiling to js.
-1. web app: watching for changes.
+3. web app: watching for changes.
 Hot Module Replacement enabled. (will reload on common-lib changes)
-1. contracts: watching for changes.
+4. contracts: watching for changes.
 For every code changes, contract are redeployed, with proxies keeping their addresses.
-1. subgraph: watch for code or template changes and redeploy.
+5. subgraph: watch for code or template changes and redeploy.

 Once docker-compose is running, you can stop the other shells and restart them if needed via